3b1b/manim/README.md

 Here are directions that should work on any 64 bit platform (tested on osx 10.11.4)

-This doesn't install freetype, but I don't think its required for this project
+This doesn't install freetype, but I don't think it's required for this project

 ```
 cd $TMPDIR